 Can I go to the dentist if I am breastfeeding?

-Going to the dentist and a good dental hygiene routine is always important to maintain teeth and gums healthy and during the breastfeeding period, this is just as important, or even more so, than at any other stage of our lives.
+Going to the dentist and having a good dental hygiene routine are always important to maintaining healthy teeth and gums.
+And during the breastfeeding period, this is just as important, or even more so, than at any other stage of our lives.
+But can I go to the dentist if I am breastfeeding?

 There are still many misconceptions and a lack of information about what to do and what not to do while breastfeeding.
-We receive many questions on this subject and we thought it was time to shed some light on the topic.
+We received many questions on this subject, and we thought it was time to shed some light on the topic.

 After giving birth and when you are breastfeeding, there are many different procedures that you might need at some point.
-Occasionally you might come across outdated contradictory recommendations by professionals, but in general, there is currently no single treatment that is not safe when breastfeeding or that requires you to stop breastfeeding.
-You should not be made to wait certain hours after a dental treatment until you can offer your breast milk again and even it is also not necessary to pump and dump milk for a certain period of time.
+Occasionally, you might come across outdated, contradictory recommendations by professionals.
+Still, in general, there is currently no single treatment that is NOT safe when breastfeeding or that requires you to stop breastfeeding.
+You should not be made to wait certain hours after a dental treatment until you can offer your breast milk again, and you also don’t need to pump and dump milk for a certain period of time.

 Even though we know that not all treatments that exist are included in the following list, here are the most common treatments: